Will Loyal Obama Ally Again Support Tax-Spend-And-Borrow Agenda?

 Now, The New York Times reports that Obama’s latest “stimulus” plan will cost “hundreds of billions of dollars,” and Bloomberg reports that the Obama White House says they will “will call on Congress to offset the cost of the short-term jobs measures by raising tax revenue in later years” – in other words, spend the money now, but make Americans pay later with job-killing tax hikes.

-“When it comes to jobs, Virginians have been hearing the same empty promises from Tim Kaine and President Obama for the last several years,” said NRSC spokesman Chris Bond.
-“It’s painfully clear that Obama and Kaine’s liberal tax-spend-and-borrow economic agenda has failed to create the jobs they promised while driving our national debt to $14.6 trillion, and Kaine will continue to have a very difficult time explaining his support for these failed Obama policies and his love of job-killing tax hikes to Virginia voters.”
+“When it comes to jobs, West Virginians have been listening to the same empty promises from Joe Manchin and President Obama for the last several years,” said NRSC spokesman Chris Bond.
+“It’s painfully clear that Obama and Manchin’s tax-spend-and-borrow economic agenda has failed to create the jobs they promised while driving our national debt to $14.6 trillion, and Manchin will continue to have a very difficult time explaining his support for these failed Obama policies to West Virginia voters.”